 Dementia has particular implications for family members or friends who are providing care and are directly affected by the changes that dementia can bring about.
 However it is important to be aware that with the right help people with dementia can be supported to have a good quality of life and experience a sense of well-being.

 People with dementia and their carers (family members and friends) have the same human rights as every other citizen.
 However, it is widely recognised that, in addition to the impact of the illness, they face cultural, social and economic barriers to fulfilling these.
 This includes the right to a proper diagnosis, access to information and support from a range of informed, skilled professionals who are able to provide individualized care.

-See the National Dementia Declaration and the Scottish Charter of Rights which are aimed at protecting the human rights and ensuring equal access to care for people with dementia and their family carers.
+See the National Dementia Declaration and Scotland's Charter of Patient Rights and Responsibilities which are aimed at protecting the human rights and ensuring equal access to care for people with dementia and their family carers.